tbenson89/angular-showoff/README.md

 - SPA displaying answers to common Angular interview questions
 - Example cards demonstrating use of native CSS
+- Use of Tailwind CSS for styling and layout
 - Dynamic data passing through the use of Inputs and Outputs
-- Use of Tailwind CSS for styling and layout
+- Use of Jest and Karma for Unit testing
 - Angular Lifecycles and Statemanagement

 ## Development server